eli-fin/OpenUVideoViewer/readme.md

 (HTML no longer available, since I could not find an MP4 direct link)
 - Username, password and ID should configured in config file.
 (I'ts just a plain text file)

-- unsupported courses (who either have no videos or are in an older format) will have NULL as their course number (in brackets) and cannot be viewed.
+- Unsupported courses (which either have no videos or are in an older format) will have NULL as their course number (in brackets) and cannot be viewed.

 - There's a screenshot of the main screen in the wiki (from the images folder)